Dr Stephen Muench

 Profile

 I studied for an undergraduate degree in Biochemistry and Microbiology at the University of Sheffield in 1997 during which time I undertook an undergraduate research project in X-ray crystallography, which fostered my strong interest in structural biology.
 Therefore, I continued in Sheffield for my PhD studies looking into the development of new anti-malarial and toxoplasmosis compounds through X-ray crystallography.
 After a brief postdoc in Sheffield studying the role of the GTPAse EngA I moved to Leeds in 2005 to learn electron microscopy (EM).
-During this time I was able to develop a keen interest in EM and its use for studying large membrane protein complexes.
-After the award of an MRC career development fellowship in 2010 I was able to start my own group with a strong interest in combining different techniques to study the structure and function of a wide range of protein targets with the overall aim of driving structure based inhibitor design.
+During this time I was able to develop a keen interest in EM and its use for studying large membrane protein complexes and the development of new methodologies such as time-resolved cryoEM.
+After the award of an MRC career development fellowship in 2010 I was able to start my own group with a strong interest in combining different techniques to study the structure and function of a wide range of protein targets.

 Research interests